Thinking about a midlife career change? If you’re like 1 in 5 people then you’ve probably considered a real estate career.

 While real estate relies heavily on sales skills, there are many other qualifications that can lead to a successful career in the industry.
 If you’re thinking about making the switch to real estate, don’t fret if your career thus far has not been in sales.
-Real estate combines a number of skills: sales, marketing, finance, communication, and customer service.
+Real estate combines a number of other skills like marketing, finance, communication and customer service.

 How does a career in real estate affect your social life?

 Once you’re in your 40s and 50s, meeting new people can be harder to do.
-At this stage in life you’ve already met the neighbors, parents, and your coworkers -- now it’s time to shake up your social circle.
+At this stage in life you’ve already met the neighbors, other parents and coworkers.
 If you’re a social person and love meeting new people, it may be time to think about getting your real estate license and shake up your social circle.

-So, why is real estate the best choice for a mid-life career change?
+So, why is real estate the best choice for a midlife career change?

-- It gives you a more flexible schedule
+It gives you a more flexible schedule.

-- You have the experience necessary to start a new career responsibly and minimize risk
+You have the experience necessary to start a new career responsibly and minimize risk.

-It doesn't require you to have a specific background
+It doesn't require you to have a specific background.

-- It allows you to meet new people and continue to develop your social skills
+It allows you to meet new people and continue to develop your social skills.

 What are you waiting for?
 There’s no better time to take the first step towards becoming a Texas real estate agent!